selendra/selendra-explorer/backend/README..md

 - Creation timestamps in contract creation info are ISO 8601 formatted strings
 - Network information reflects the current state of the EVM-compatible blockchain
 - The `syncing` field indicates whether the node is actively synchronizing with the network
+- Address conversion endpoints return the converted address as a plain string (not wrapped in JSON object)
+- SS58 addresses are used in Substrate-based networks while H160 addresses are used in Ethereum-compatible networks
+- Address conversions maintain the same underlying account but represent it in different formats